dat-ecosystem-archive/docs/api.md

 #### `dat LINK DIR`

-Downloads the link to the given directory.
+Downloads the link to the given directory, and then exits.

 #### `dat seed LINK DIR`